dockerizedrupal/drupalcamp-baltics-2015/The Talk.md

 So we have developed a tool called vhost that itself runs inside a container.

-The purpose of this tool is to listen for events that are emitted by the Docker Engine and based on that it displays all your running containers on a single web page.
-So in a sense you can call it the front page of your development environment that you can access with your web browser on port 80 or 443.
+The purpose of this tool is to constantly monitor your development environment and generate a list from all your running containers which are displayed on a single web page that you can access with your web browser on port 80 or 443.

 Under the hood inside the container runs Nginx that dynamically generates its configuration from the events that are emitted by the Docker Engine.
 So if a container dies it will be removed from the Nginx configuration and if a new container is launched a new entry will be added to the configuration.

+---

+SWITCH TO SLIDE #25

+---

-So by using this tool all your multi-container Drupal projects running your machine are accessible through DNS.
+So by using this tool all your multi-container Drupal projects running on your machine are accessible through DNS.

 Currently vhost doesn't provide DNS service itself.